neonichu/BBUFullIssueNavigator/README.md

 Xcode 5.1 fixes the issue navigator, so you won't need this plugin anymore.
-It just stays here for historical purposes.
+It just stays here mostly for historical purposes or if you want to see more than ten lines of your issues.

 ![](issue-nav-fixed.png)